 Fall 2024 (August 2024 start) – MA and MD/MA applications are due January 11, 2024 (Early Action) and March 14, 2024 (Regular Admissions)

 Fall 2024 Rolling Admission (August 2024 start) – MA applications will be accepted on a rolling basis through May 31st, 2024.

 Shape Healthcare Policy & Make Your Medicine Personal

 The Duke Master in Bioethics & Science Policy teaches students how to thoughtfully identify, analyze, and propose solutions to address cutting edge and historical developments in science, medicine, technology, and policy.
 The program provides a foundation in the history, philosophy, legal, social, and theoretical approaches to bioethical analysis, as well as an introduction to science and health policy.
 Our curriculum is distinct from other bioethics degrees in its focus on bioethics and science policy, rather than bioethics or medical ethics alone.

 All Duke second-year medical students are eligible to apply.

-All Duke Medical School students will be eligible for a 50% merit scholarship from Science & Society, reducing the tuition to $40,155.
-In addition, MD students will be eligible to receive a $10-15,000 tuition subsidy from the Medical School for third year studies.
+All Duke Medical School students will be eligible for a 50% merit scholarship from Science & Society, reducing the tuition to $46,965.
+In addition, MD students may be eligible to receive a $10-15,000 tuition subsidy from the Medical School for third-year studies.